shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ## Secrets and config management

-Developers need a way to integrate their workloads with Azure services and make the configs available to their workloads in the cluster.
-They also need to ensure password-less authentication with Microsoft Entra ID is leveraged as much as possible.
-This section aims to get you comfortable with setting up a centralized configuration store, syncing configs to the cluster as Kubernetes ConfigMaps, and setting up connectors to integrate with other Azure services.
+Azure service integration with developers requires access to configurations for their cluster workloads and leveraging password-less Microsoft Entra ID authentication wherever possible.
+This section guides you through centralizing configuration storage, syncing configs as Kubernetes ConfigMaps, and setting up connectors for workload integration with Azure services.

 [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview) is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
 [Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/overview) is a managed service that helps developers centralize their application configurations.
 It provides a service to store, manage, and retrieve application settings and feature flags.
 You can also reference secrets stored in Azure Key Vault from Azure App Configuration.